ATM usage fees: Bangladesh

+Bangladesh has multiple ATM networks.
+Dutch-Bangla Bank has the largest network and the most member banks.
+If one has a Bank debit card, customers are charged BDT 200 yearly for ATM network use.

+Dutch-Bangla Bank has separate agreements with local and international banks.
+Under these agreements, Dutch-Bangla Bank charges member banks BDT 10 (US$0.092) per transaction.
+Because this is a low amount, member banks often add an extra profit margin.

 Hong Kong

 There are three ATM networks in Hong Kong: ETC (HSBC and Hang Seng Bank only), JETCO (all remaining banks) and ÆON.
 ATM use is free of charge when the card is issued by its respective network.
-Otherwise, HKD$15–30 is paid for service charge for out-of-network cards.
+Otherwise, HKD$0–30 is paid for service charges for out-of-network cards.